sp18-interns/hrishikesh-intern/21 March 22/README.md

 - What is JPA, Spring Data and Spring Data JPA
 - Had a session with Kunal sir, abrar sir and avinash sir.
-- Assign a task on Zomato Application.
+- Task on Zomato Application.

 ### Doubts